fmerg/pymerkle/README.md

 ### Deviation from bitcoin specification

 In contrast to the bitcoin specification for Merkle-trees, lonely leaves are not doubled in order for the tree's length to become even and the tree to remain thus genuinely binary.
-Instead, promoting lonely leaves to the next level (see above) allows the tree to remain genuinely binary while having an odd number of leaves.
+Instead, creating bifurcation nodes at the rightmost branch (see above) allows the tree to remain genuinely binary while having an odd number of leaves.

 ## Running tests